mbbx6spp/carson/README.md

 hierarchies to allow Jenkins/Hudson to be extended is focused purely on flexibility.

+## Timeline

+TODO

+Basically whenever I have time unless you want to pay me to give up my day job to work on this more :)

 ## License

 Copyright (c) 2013, Susan Potter.
 All rights reserved.